ietf-wg-cellar/matroska-specification/notes.md

 A `Matroska Player` **MUST** play the content of the linked Segment from the `ChapterTimeStart` until `ChapterTimeEnd` timestamp in place of the `Linked Chapter`.

-`ChapterTimeStart` and `ChapterTimeEnd` represent timestamps in the Linked Segment matching the value of `ChapterSegmentUID`.
+`ChapterTimeStart` and `ChapterTimeEnd` represent timestamps in the Linked Segment matching the value of `ChapterSegmentUUID`.
 Their values **MUST** be in the range of the linked Segment duration.

 The `ChapterTimeEnd` value **MUST** be set when using linked-duration chapter linking.